veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Troubleshooting/vm-stuck-scheduling.md

 Go to your `Nodes` screen and go over the Nodes.
 If any of your Nodes has the message `Inactive (Invalid License)` under it's state, you need to go to that Node and activate the license.
-You can find more information about Anka License commands [here]({{< relref "docs/Anka CLI/commands.md" >}}#manage-anka-license)
+You can find more information about Anka License commands [here]({{< relref "docs/Anka CLI/commands.md" >}}#manage-anka-license).
 If one of your Nodes has the state `Offline` it usually means that the agent running on the Node have crashed.
 To solve this, execute a `disjoin` and `join` commands on the Node:
 ```shell
 # Disjoin